UDOOboard/Neo-Docs/docs/06_Wireless_Communication/02_WiFi_SoftAP.md

  * `channel` is the frequency channel (it is better to pick the channel least congested);
  * `wpa_passphrase` is the password to connect to the network.

-In `/etc/default/hostapd` be sure that `DAEMON_CONF` is uncommented and pointed to the hostapd.conf path:
+In the file `/etc/default/hostapd` uncomment the line `DAEMON_CONF` and set this value to the hostapd.conf path:

     DAEMON_CONF="/etc/hostapd/hostapd.conf"

 <span class="label label-warning">Heads up!</span> When in Soft-AP mode, you cannot connect to wireless networks in client mode!
 In fact, installing `udoo-softap` you are disabling the `wpa_supplicant` service.
 Uninstall the Soft-AP metapackage to restore client Wi-Fi connectivity.

+## Trubleshooting

+To check everything is working fine you can run the command:

+    sudo service hostapd status

+If is says *"hostapd is not running"* check for possible issues using the command:

+    sudo hostapd /etc/hostapd/hostapd.conf